vipulnaik/working-drafts/ark/enumeration-proof.md

 1. **Minimality of the enumeration.** Finiteness and completeness are proved; a domination argument reducing the permitted configurations to a shortest sufficient list is not.
 This costs running time only.
 The winning configurations are empirically far narrower than the permitted space — across the computed range none uses more than two p-characteristic classes, more than two foreign primes, or more than one fused class, against a permitted orbit count of up to 1/√δ ≈ 5.
 Proving any of those three would shorten the search substantially.

 2. **The ΓL(1) conclusion for partial capacity.** Part B's Singer step is false, so the refined intra-orbital formula for a p-characteristic part is justified only when the point stabiliser is of ΓL(1) type.
 Huppert's classification of solvable 2-transitive groups supplies that for *full*-capacity orbits outside a finite list of exceptional degrees, but full capacity yields C(c,2) for any stabiliser and so needs no such input.
-The open case is partial capacity, where no classification is available.
+The open case is partial capacity, and it reduces to a single precise question:

+   > For a primitive affine orbit 𝔽_c ⋊ H with H cyclic-by-q and the image of H in the cyclic layer of order d, is the minimum ±H-orbit on 𝔽_c∖{0} at most 2d — that is, no larger than a coset ±δC of the cyclic-layer image itself?

+   An affirmative answer makes the refined scoring valid in general, hence attainment unconditional.
+Partial evidence: in the exotic cases the group is small relative to the Singer cycle, so its orbits are shorter — an extraspecial q^{1+2r} acting on 𝔽_p^{q^r} has every orbit of size at most q^{1+2r}, negligible against c−1 once p is large.
+The unresolved corner is small c with a large q-part in |H|.

    This has one live consequence, and it is the sole part of realisability that is not proved.
 Where Lemma C strictly reduces a p-characteristic twist, the unconditional scoring assigns F·C(c,2) while the construction of Part E reaches only F·orb(c, d); at such a configuration the bound is valid but **not attained**.
 Whether that can happen at an optimum is an empirical question so far: across 1,269 computed values the fallback is never invoked on a winner, so μ(n) = B(n) throughout, but no argument rules it out at larger n.